 Paul Rudd plays a man reeling from a loss in his life who decides to enroll in a class about caregiving, where he meets Trevor (Assjuice in Neighbors), a boy stricken to a wheelchair.
 Oh, and Selena Gomez hangs around.

-🍺 There’s a Drinking Game for this film: A Futile and Stupid Gesture Drinking Game.
+🍺 There’s a Drinking Game for this film: Extraction Drinking Game.

 Thanks for reading!
 What films do you think should be classified as the best Netflix Original movies?
 Let us know if you think we’ve missed anything.
 We’ll continue to add to this list as new great films are added to Netflix.